MagicPoulp/compose_with_retrofit_http_cache/README.md

 # HTTP cache vs database

 IMPORTANT.
-See the list of inconvenients of the HTTP cache in HttGetCacheManager.kt
+See the list of inconveniences of the HTTP cache in HttGetCacheManager.kt

 # other future improvements